-The minimum detection sensitivity level of human entamoeba histolytica Ag using this human Entamoeba histolytica antigen ELISA kit was 5x 103 – 6x 103 trophozoites per mL of stool suspension.
-The dynamic assay range for this kit is to a cut-off index point.
+The minimum detection sensitivity level of antigen entamoeba histolytica using current human Entamoeba histolytica Ag ELISA kit was 5x 103 – 6x 103 trophozoites per mL of stool suspension.
+The dynamic range for this assay is to a cut-off index point.

 - Prevalence of amoebiasis in a model research community and its confirmation using stool antigen elisa for Entamoeba histolytica.
 Pak J Pharm Sci.
 (2016) 29 (5): 1587-1590.
 Akhtar T., et al.

 - Entamoeba histolytica: adhesins and lectins in the trophozoite surface.
 Molecules.
 2015) 20 (2): 2802-15.
 Review.
 Aguirre García M., et al.